Deadpool: All New, All Different Marvel

 Not long after Wade joined the Avengers Unity Division, the real Steve Rogers was secretly supplanted by an evil fascist counterpart from another timeline that operated as a Hydra sleeper agent within the superhero community.
 When Phil Coulson became suspicious of Steve, Rogers convinced Deadpool to kill him, claiming that Coulson had gone rogue.
 A short time afterward, Captain America's machinations resulted in Hydra rising to power, taking over the United States of America.
 When Hydra's conquest had barely begun, Preston found out about Coulson's death and confronted Deadpool about it.
 The fight ended in Preston's death.
 As Hydra's empire grew stronger, Wade joined its own version of the Avengers out of blind loyalty for Captain America.
 Plagued by guilt, Wade held back when tasked with hunting down the rebel alliance known as the Underground and eventually helped, behind the scenes, to lay part of the foundation of Hydra's eventual defeat.
 With his mistakes costing the lives of two of his friends, the love of his daughter, and any respect the world had for him, Deadpool turned his back on what little remained of the life he had built.

+In Deadpool (vol. 9), Deadpool adopts Princess, a symbiote and clone of Carnage who takes a hyena-like form.